top of page

 THREE KEY INSIGHTS

 Ready for the science?
 Good.
-Three key insights are poised to help you understand how and when your hemispheres can best support your present and future pathways:
+These three insights can help you understand how and when your hemispheres are positioned to support your goals:

 1. Your right brain holds the key to neuroplastic progress

 Your brain is built for efficiency.
-It needs both default processes to use day-to-day and emerging processes when encountering and integrating new information.
-Here's how your brain accomplishes both:
+It needs both default processes (to use day-to-day) and emerging processes for encountering and integrating new information.
+Here's how your brain achieves both:

-To support efficient default operations, your brain maintains distinct maps, or networks, about its chief priorities and processes.
+For efficient default operations, your brain maintains distinct maps, or networks, about its chief priorities and processes.
 These networks shape everything from your thoughts and beliefs to the nature of your lived experiences.
-The two largest—your Default Mode Network (DMN) and Salient Network (SN)—contain your brain's default priorities and are highly lateralized left (1).
-Your left brain stays fast and efficient by prioritizing connections within its own networks (2).
+The two largest networks—your Default Mode Network (DMN) and Salient Network (SN)—contain your brain's default priorities and are highly lateralized left (1).
+Your left brain stays fast and efficient by prioritizing networking in these networks (2).

 (1) Causal Interactions between Froto-Parietal Central Executive and Default Mode Networks in Humans (via PubMed)